All Episodes

 The United States really was the first time in the history of humanity where a nation was founded on the concept that it is the individual who reigns supreme, that it is the individual as he was created by God that makes the difference.

-The individual triumphs over any government over any institution.
+The individual triumphs over any government, over any institution.

 The institutions and the government serve the individual, not the other way around.

-It was the that was what was exceptional.
+That was what was exceptional.

 Up until the founding of this country, the individual had always served the institution, the government, the dictator, the tyrannical leader, the whoever.